-This is the first of six articles from my hikes in Jotunheimen (literally “Home of Giants”), a large mountainous area in southern Norway.
+Join me on a hike from Gjendesheim to Glitterheim (23 km).
+This is the first of six in Jotunheimen (literally “Home of Giants”), a large mountainous area in southern Norway.

-The series was first published on Sandalsand på norsk, the Norwegian language part of this travel blog.
+The series was first published on Sandalsand Norge, the Norwegian language part of this travel blog.

 Most of Jotunheimen is legally protected as a national park.
 It contains the 29 highest mountains in the country, all more than 2,000 metres high.
 In addition there are rivers, lakes, moors and plateaus making it a very diverse territory to climb or hike in.

 The Norwegian Mountain Touring Association runs several mountain lodges inside the national park, and maintains a network of well marked trails between the lodges and the peaks.
 Visitors should bring a map and compass or at least a GPS navigator.
 The lodges are staffed and well equipped for accommodation, food and other amenities.
 They stay open in the summer season and at least part of the winter season.